timothyrr/kured-1/README.md

 In exceptional circumstances (especially when used with cluster-autoscaler) a node which holds lock might be killed thus annotation will stay there for ever.

-Using `--annotation-ttl=30m` will allow other nodes to take over if TTL has expired (in this case 30min) and continue reboot process.
+Using `--lock-ttl=30m` will allow other nodes to take over if TTL has expired (in this case 30min) and continue reboot process.

 ## Building

-See the [CircleCI config](.circleci/config.yml) for the preferred version of Golang.
 Kured now uses [Go Modules](https://github.com/golang/go/wiki/Modules), so build instructions vary depending on where you have checked out the
 repository: